zhuolisam/insurtech/README.md

 ## Project setup

-Allsight is hosted online here: <br>
+AllSight is hosted online here: <br>
 https://allsight.vercel.app/

 Alternatively, you may setup the project on your machine by cloning this repository and running the following commands: